dagster-io/dagster/python_modules/dagster/docs/guides/028_to_030_new_concepts.md

 This is now a self-contained piece that can be reused in other contexts as well.

-Additionally, we now guarantee a system-generated run_id, so the manually created pipeline_guid resource is no longer relevant.
+Aside: We now guarantee a system-generated run_id, so the manually created pipeline_guid resource is no longer relevant.
+T

 The rest of the "resources" in the unittesting context are None, and we have a special helper to create "none" resources.

 Let's put it all together: